 - Step 10 – Continuing to take a personal inventory and admitting mistakes when they occur.

-- Step 11 – Improving your relationship with a higher power through prayer and meditation.
+- Step 11 – Improving your relationship with a power greater than yourself through prayer or meditation.

 - Step 12 – Using what you have learned through the steps and applying this knowledge to help others who are struggling with addiction.

 In addition to the 12 steps of Alcoholics Anonymous, AA also has 12 Traditions.
 While the steps serve as an individual roadmap, the traditions are more of a guide for the group as a whole.
 The 12 traditions are.